-Isidro Baldenegro López, 38, is a subsistence farmer and community leader of Mexico's indigenous Tarahumara people in the country's Sierra Madre mountain region.
-He has spent much of his life defending old growth forests from devastating logging in a region torn by violence, corruption and drug-trafficking.
+Isidro Baldenegro López is a subsistence farmer and community leader of Mexico's indigenous Tarahumara people in the country's Sierra Madre mountain region.
+He spent much of his life defending old growth forests from devastating logging in a region torn by violence, corruption and drug-trafficking.

 The region is also home to the Tarahumara, one of the largest indigenous groups in North America.
-But the region's long history of resource extraction, violence and corruption threatens both the forest and the indigenous communities.
+But the region's long history of resource extraction, violence and corruption has threatened both the forest and the indigenous communities.
 Ever since the Spanish invaded Mexico in search of precious metals, the Tarahumara and other native peoples have sought refuge in the remote mountain valleys.
-Today, loggers and ranchers seek lumber and land at any cost, forcing many people to flee and destroying the vast majority of old-growth forest.
+In recent years, loggers and ranchers seek lumber and land at any cost, forcing many people to flee and destroying the vast majority of old-growth forest.
 In fact, 99 percent of the region's old-growth forests have been logged.

-According to local and international non-governmental organizations, the area is controlled informally by violent local crime bosses who gained power in the last 30 years by laundering drug money through logging and ranching operations.
+According to local and international NGOs, the area is controlled informally by violent local crime bosses who gained power by laundering drug money through logging and ranching operations.
 The government has been largely unresponsive to the violence, resulting in regional impunity.
 Tragically, Baldenegro is acutely aware of the grave risks involved in defending the forest.
 As a boy, he witnessed firsthand the assassination of his father who was killed because he opposed logging.
-In the face of these serious risks and repeated threats against his life, Baldenegro has chosen to remain and defend the forest and ancestral lands his community has inhabited for hundreds of years.
+In the face of these serious risks and repeated threats against his life, Baldenegro chose to remain and defend the forest and ancestral lands his community has inhabited for hundreds of years.

 In 1993, Baldenegro developed a non-violent grassroots resistance movement to fight the logging, gaining support from local and international NGOs.
 In 2002, he organized non-violent sit-ins and marches, prompting the government to temporarily suspend logging in the area.
 The following year he mobilized a massive human blockade of mostly women whose husbands had been murdered, resulting in a special court order outlawing logging in the area.

-Following the 2003 blockade, Baldenegro suddenly was jailed on what would later prove to be false charges of arms and drug possession.
+Following the 2003 blockade, Baldenegro was suddenly jailed on what would later prove to be false charges of arms and drug possession.
 His arrest generated international solidarity from important environmental and human rights NGOs, and Amnesty International declared Baldenegro a prisoner of conscience.
 Released in June 2004 after 15 months of prison, he emerged even more determined, encouraged by the immense international support.
 Soon after, he and his supporters won two more government logging suspensions.
-Motivated by his success, he established an environmental justice organization, which currently has cases pending in the federal courts.
+Motivated by his success, he established an environmental justice organization.